Once a verbal agreement has been reached, we or your lawyer will prepare a sales contract which includes:

 - The Agents Commission is where you receive the best value for the amount paid.
 We will have provided you with the best service possible and for this we charge the standard rate of 5% of the agreed sales price plus VAT (IVA).
 The current VAT rate in Spain is 21%.

-When we have completed the sale, we will have made both parties happy and content and Be Spoiled Properties will have new and old friends who will always be welcome at our office.
+When we have completed the sale, we will have made both parties happy and content and Be Spoiled by Mike van Essen will have new and old friends who will always be welcome at our office.